RedHatNordicsSA/ansible-roadshow/labs/lab-4/README.md

 this will install nginx on the servers in the lbservers group.
 To verify the installation, go to the url *http://$lb_server_name*.
 You should get the nginx default page.

 Next step is to configure nginx as a loadbalancer for the two wildflyapp servers.
 To do so, we'll add an additional role for the configuration.
 We follow the [best practises for Ansible directory layout](http://docs.ansible.com/ansible/latest/user_guide/playbooks_best_practices.html) and place tasks, handlers, and vars in separate directories.
+This is enforced by using the following command:

 ```
-$mkdir -p $WORK_DIR/roles/nginx-config/tasks
-$mkdir -p $WORK_DIR/roles/nginx-config/handlers
-$mkdir -p $WORK_DIR/roles/nginx-config/vars
+$ansible-galaxy init roles/nginx-config
 ```

 First we'll create a handler for restarting the nginx service in case of configuration changes.
-Define the handler in a file *$WORK_DIR/roles/nginx-config/handlers/main.yml* with the following content:
+Define the handler in the file *$WORK_DIR/roles/nginx-config/handlers/main.yml* with the following content:

 ```
 ---